glog.V is neat-o

 Go kit has a pretty opinionated view about how a Go-based micro-service should work:

 - Then wrap it in flexible layers adding

-Though it seems tedious at first, I found myself feeling a certain clarity while working on a small experiment in it.
-The stringsvc shows the flow from . . .
+Though it seems tedious at first, I found myself feeling a certain clarity while working on a small experiment . . .

 Herein I list my current programming languages.

 I use go the most and enjoy it the most.
 It provides a few features I haven't used elsewhere with as much success, such as compositional inheritance, automatic interfaces, and useful concurrency primitives.
-While I admittedly don't use the last one as often, when I have used the go . . .
+While I admittedly don't use the last one as often, when I . . .